Advice

 6. Avoid dealer markups.
 If you see a markup (sometimes called a “market adjustment”) on your final invoice, ask the dealer to remove it.
 If they refuse, shop at another dealership.
 Markups were more prevalent during the COVID-19 pandemic.
 However, dealers still mark up some vehicles that are in short supply.

 7. Question all add-ons.
-If your sales summary includes entries like “window tint,” “fabric protection,” “carpeted floor mats” and other add-ons you didn’t request, ask the dealer to remove those line items from your invoice.
+If your sales summary includes entries like “window tint,” “fabric protection,” “carpeted floor mats,” and other add-ons you didn’t request, ask the dealer to remove those line items from your invoice.
 Many dealers tack on these extras to make quick profits.

-It may make sense to keep your existing car for another year or two.
+It may make more sense to keep your existing car for another year or two.
 If you must buy, be prepared to take excellent care of your next car to keep it running for a long time.